 Unexpectedly, there was a gush of blood from the penis following the removal of the catheter.
 Blood was also visible in the urine sample.

 The odds of prostatic cancer were high.
 But, as Luca was comfortable, his owner decided to take him home with the prescribed antibiotics and await the test results.

 The cytology results were ambiguous, revealing cells that represented inflammation but were not abnormal enough to be cancer.
 It was time for ultrasound imaging.

 The ultrasound revealed the following areas of concern:

 - The prostate was an enlarged irregular mass, showing mineralized tissue within.

-- The bladder contained bits of dense material consistent with tiny stones and also roughened polypoid mucosa that could be inflamed tissue or a developing tumor.
+- The bladder contained bits of dense material consistent with tiny stones and polypoid mucosa that stem from a developing tumor

 - Nodules were found throughout the liver tissue, the pattern suggesting something sinister.
 They could represent Hyperplastic bile ducts, a benign process.
-Or it could be neoplasia which was spread through the bloodstream from a primary site, in all likelihood the prostate being the culprit.
+Or it could be a secondary neoplasia metastasized from the prostate.

 - Early changes in his gallbladder consistent with a mucocele (inflammation of the gallbladder with mucus build-up in its walls).